 Unsure where to start?
-Call 502-63-SPORT (77678) and talk with a member of the UofL Health team for more information, or visit our website at UofLHealth.org/Sports-Medicine.
+Call 502-637-9313 and talk with a member of the UofL Health - Frazier Rehab sports medicine team for more information, or visit our website at UofLHealth.org.

 Four Training Universals

 Rest

 Rest means no running.
 Give your muscles and synapses some serious R&R so all systems are primed for the next workout.
 Better two quality days and two of total rest than four days of mediocrity resulting from lingering fatigue.
 Rest days give you a mental break as well, so you come back refreshed.